 Your Skin As a Protective Barrier

 The most important thing to recognize is that your skin is the largest organ in your body.
 It is a protective wrapper that keeps bacteria and parasites from entering the body.
-The reason why Pilonidal Disease is really a dermatology issue is because the abscess forms when bacteria breach the protective, gatekeeping layer of skin in your natal cleft.
+The reason why Pilonidal Disease is really a dermatology issue is because the abscess forms when bacteria breach the protective, gate-keeping layer of skin in your natal cleft.
 How does that happen?
 Through stretched pores that have been blocked by gunk and eventually rupture.

 How the Pores Got Stretched

-When the body rises from a sitting position, gravity naturally exerts force pulling the tissues in the midline down at the same time as the body is being propelled upward.
-The pull of gravity stretches the pores in the midline and so does another culprit – slouch sitting.
+When the body rises from a sitting position, gravity naturally exerts force pulling the tissues in the buttock midline down at the same time as the body is being propelled upward.
+The pull of gravity stretches the pores in the buttock midline – and so does another culprit: slouch sitting.
 Mother nature endowed us with “sit bones” at the junction of our legs and buttocks, but many of us are a little lazy when we sit and we slouch forward in our chairs (raise your hand if you are doing this RIGHT NOW!)
-So, there you are with some pores in your midline that have become stretched out wider than they should be.
+So, there you are with some pores in your buttock midline that have become stretched out wider than they should be.
 They might look like this:

 How They Got Full of gunk

 Once the follicles have been stretched out, they provide a very convenient place for stuff to collect; such as dead skin cells, sweat, clothing lint, and hair.
 As the crud fills in the stretched pores, they become blocked and the oils (sebum) that are naturally secreted by those pores can no longer flow.
 The oil backs up inside the follicle and causes it to stretch even more.
 As the crud builds up, the follicle becomes inflamed and eventually ruptures.
 The rupture spills the contents of the follicle and an inflammatory response occurs.
-Here in Pilonidal world, we now call this a pit.
+Here in Pilonidal world, we now call this a “pit”.
+Pits are bad.

 How They Got Infected

 The pit is the start of a Pilonidal abscess.
 With the natural barrier of skin breached, the anaerobic bacteria (we told you we would meet Mr. Bacteria again) that normally live in the body locations where there is no oxygen have an opening that allows them to go off exploring in the fatty tissues of your bum.
-They invite friends, throw wild parties, and reproduce with abandon causing a secondary bacteria infection.
+They invite friends, throw wild parties, and reproduce with abandon causing a secondary bacterial infection.
 Infections caused by anaerobic bacteria are characterized by abscess formation, foul-smelling pus, and tissue destruction.
-For those of you reading this right now with an ache at the top of your natal cleft, this should be starting to sound very familiar…
+For those of you reading this right now with an ache at the top of your buttock cleft, this should be starting to sound very familiar…

 One thing that continues to raise questions are those people who develop a Pilonidal after a traumatic tailbone injury.
-The speculation from our team of Medical Advisers is that at the time of the injury there may have been a pimple or even a pit already formed in the midline of the patient prior experiencing trauma to the tailbone area.
+The speculation from our team of Medical Advisers is that at the time of the injury there may have been a pimple or even a pit already formed in the buttock midline of the patient prior experiencing trauma to the tailbone area.
 Or the innate immune system of the body may have been managing minor ruptured follicles quite nicely on its own until the trauma occurred.
 The trauma disrupts the normal defenses in tissue, leaves the area swollen and breaks the tissue walls that normally isolate pimples/pits to prevent infection.
 With the defense system down, bacteria moves in and an abscess results.